Articles

 Process Street uses a custom pricing model based on company size and feature requirements.
 Pricing is not publicly listed for any paid tier.
 All plans require contacting sales for a quote.

-• Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
+- Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
+Custom user count.
 Contact sales for pricing.

-There is no free tier.
+There is no free tier, and pricing transparency is limited.
 For a plumbing company with 50 employees, expect pricing to be in the mid-market to enterprise range, likely higher than typical SMB-focused solutions.
-Request a demo or quote for specifics.

 Pros of Process Street:

-• Includes extensive integrations and strong security features
+- Includes extensive integrations and advanced security features

 Cons of Process Street:

-Process Street is all about workflow automation and checklists.
-It’s handy for making sure steps aren’t missed, but it doesn’t specialize in training or onboarding.
-Plumbing Companies need more than just ticking boxes, they need to build skills, verify understanding, and keep everyone on the same page.
-That’s where Trainual stands out.
+Process Street is built around workflow automation and checklists.
+It’s handy for making sure steps aren’t missed, but it doesn’t specialize in training or knowledge retention.
+Plumbing Companies need more than a checklist, they need a way to teach, test, and track team knowledge.
+Trainual delivers that by turning every process into a repeatable, trackable training experience.

 SAP Litmos is a cloud-based, AI-empowered Learning Management System (LMS) designed for rapid deployment and formal training needs.
-The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it a strong fit for organizations with complex compliance requirements.
-Its multi-audience training capability supports employees, partners, and customers, which is valuable for plumbing companies with distributed teams or franchise models.
+The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it a strong fit for businesses that require structured compliance training and multi-audience delivery.

 Pricing